pivotal/docs-tas-adapter/install.md

 ### <a id="registry-cleanup"></a>(Optional) Configure registry cleanup

-By default, Application Service Adapter will retain up to 5 package and build images per application in the configured image registry.
+By default, Application Service Adapter retains up to 5 package and build images per application in the configured image registry.
 To retain a different number of images:

 1. Include the following values in your `tas-adapter-values.yaml` file: